Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

-# Model Free Based Reinforcement Learning
+# Model Free Reinforcement Learning
 This is where I know the most, but it is still hard to keep up with Arxiv (in)sanity.

 Policy Gradient Methods